ecs-hk/debian-bastion/README.md

 ### Run the Ansible playbook

-Run this as root, or as an account that is a full sudoer:
+Run the playbook helper script as root, or as an account that is a full sudoer:
 ```bash
 ./bin/run-playbook
 ```